Jammy2211/stfc_data_summer_school_2024/README.rst

 `tutorial_4_why_modeling_is_hard.py`: Why modeling becomes difficult and how to over model-fitting problems.

-`tutorial_5_results_and_samples.py`: Interpreting model-fit results and using the samples for scientific analysis.

-`tutorial_8_astronomy_examples.py`: Applying the techniques to a real-world astronomy problem.
+`tutorial_5_astronomy_examples.py`: Applying the techniques to a real-world astronomy problem.

 Binder Web Server
 -----------------